Everyone is talking about recovery. These people are DOING it.

 By now, you are getting it.
 These people ARE Jack.

 The 11 other people doing the workshop with me all happen to be from California.
-There, clinicians and administrators talk very loudly about recovery and transformation, but no one is actually doing it.
+There, clinicians and administrators talk very loudly about recovery and transformation, but hardly anyone is actually doing it.

-As the result of a voter initiative in California a few years back, special funding has been set aside for mental health transformation, but embarrassed state officials, sitting on billions of dollars, do not know how to spend it.
-Meanwhile, vital services are being cut.
+As the result of a voter initiative in California back in 2003, special funding was been set aside for mental health transformation, but embarrassed state officials, sitting on billions of dollars, had no idea how to spend it.
+Meanwhile, vital services were being cut.

 Certainly, no one is talking about training and hiring patients en masse and putting them to work side-by-side with medical staff and social workers and educators.